vinayg22/DevOps-Basic-to-Advance/Linux-for-DevOps/README.md

 9. **Nagios**: A monitoring system that enables organizations to identify and resolve IT infrastructure problems.
 10. **ELK Stack (Elasticsearch, Logstash, Kibana)**: A set of tools for searching, analyzing, and visualizing log data in real-time.

-These tools help streamline various DevOps processes, from code management and integration to deployment, monitoring, and infrastructure management[1](https://www.simplilearn.com/tutorials/devops-tutorial/devops-tools)[2](https://sourceforge.net/software/devops/linux/)[3](https://www.cloudzero.com/blog/devops-tools/).
+These tools help streamline various DevOps processes, from code management and integration to deployment, monitoring, and infrastructure management.

 ### Basics of Linux commands:
 1. **Linux File System**